rupor-github/win-gpg-agent/README.md

      --version      Show version information
 ```

-It is pretty mundane pinentry implementation, I tried to follow everything I could find from GnuPG documentation and pinentry-w32 code.
-Since it is using WIndows Credentials API to show GETPIN dialogs a lot of "visuals" from pinentry protocol are either useless or cannot be easily implemented.
+It is pretty mundane pinentry implementation, I tried to follow everything I could find from GnuPG documentation and pinentry code.
+Since it is using WIndows Credentials API to show GETPIN dialogs a lot of "visuals" from pinentry protocol are either useless or cannot be easily implemented (timeouts, display settings etc).

 I think it could be used as pinentry replacement on Windows even without agent-gui (for example to be called from WSL gpg if you decide to keep your vault there and ignore WIndows GnuPG completely) to show proper GUI dialogs:

 ![protocol](docs/pic4.png) ![protocol](docs/pic5.png)